 8) Flexible working figures crucially in the advantages and disadvantages of conference calls

 More and more organisations are awakening to the benefits of flexibility in attitudes to work and attendance.
-This can take all sorts of forms, from 6-hour working days.
+This can take all sorts of forms.
+Some companies offer 6-hour working days.
 Others take a less formal attitude to shifts.
-Or others still are working entirely from home or just having a few days of each week or month dedicated to remote work.
-You can even take a less structured approach than this, and simply consider allowing employees to work remotely if their circumstances on a particular day (or longer) require it.
+Or others still are working entirely from home, or just have a few days of each week or month dedicated to remote work.
+Alternatively, you could take a less structured approach.
+Just think about whether you could let employees work remotely if their circumstances on a particular day (or longer) require it.
 Although some people think they can’t work remotely, many studies find that flexible work almost always boosts productivity.
 Plus, it creates a healthier work-life balance.
-Happier employees are almost always better employees, so everybody wins!
+Happier employees are almost always better employees.
+Everybody wins!

 And remote working wouldn’t be a viable possibility without teleconferencing.
-A huge advantage of conference calls is that they offer a vital way of ensuring remote workers feel informed and included, and allow for regular check-ins and hand-offs.
+A huge advantage of conference calls is that they offer a vital way to ensure remote workers feel informed and included, and allow for regular check-ins and hand-offs.

 1) Technical difficulties

 Studies like the survey carried out by Sapio Research find that technical issues are one of the biggest time wasters in teleconferencing.
-People encounter difficulty joining the call, or often find problems arise in terms of audio and visual quality, or people suddenly losing connection.
+Sometimes even joining the call can be challenging.
+Once you’re in, there are often problems with audio and visual quality, or people suddenly losing connection.

 Of course, being unable to make out what somebody is saying because of a crackly line gives face-to-face meetings a bit of an edge in the battle between the advantages and disadvantages of conference calls.
 Likewise, it’s understandable that people might lose focus or give up if they keep having to re-join the call.
 Not to mention how distracting and frustrating this can be for other attendees.
 It’s no fun listening to people jump on and off a call.
 Worse still if they need to hear what they’ve missed every time.
 It becomes a frustrating and seemingly endless bout of deja vu.

 2) No matter the inherent advantages and disadvantages of conference calls, some participants can always be inept

-This ties back in to ideas about technical difficulties, but shifts the focus to individuals’ lack of skills and experience rather than failures on the service provider’s part.
-At the end of the day, no matter how great telecommunications might be, and all the amazing developments and innovations happening, there will always be people who simply can’t keep up.
-Technophobes are all around us, and as you’ve probably experienced, their ineptitude can prove disruptive for the whole group.
+This ties back in to ideas about technical difficulties.
+Here, though, we’re thinking about individuals’ lack of skills and experience rather than failures on the service provider’s part.
+At the end of the day, no matter how great telecommunications might be, and all the amazing developments and innovations happening, there will always be people who can’t keep up.
+Technophobes are all around us.
+As you’ve probably experienced, their ineptitude can prove disruptive for the whole group.